VidCoin/VidCoin-Unity-SDK/README.md

 * If you're **updating from a previous version**, make sure to read **the Upgrade Guide** available in the "Documentation" folder.

+##Additional Informations

+###Deprecations
+Versions **1.2.0 and before** have been partly disabled.
+For the maximum compatibilty, make sure your app runs the latest version available.

 ###Table of compatibility

 | Unity Package version  | Compatible iOS SDK versions | Compatible Android SDK versions |